Neutrinoless double beta decay: neutrino mass versus new physics: UV completion: Pati-Salam model

-where the upper-script $0$ denotes the original weak eigenstates before the diagonalization of mass matrices, and as discussed above, the LH and RH Yukawa couplings are the same due to parity.
+where the upper script $0$ denotes the original weak eigenstates before the diagonalization of mass matrices, and as discussed above, the LH and RH Yukawa couplings are the same due to parity.

 Since we are interested in the flavor structure in what follows, for the sake of simplicity and transparency, we shall suppress the $SU(2)$ and Lorentz indices, so that we can simply write

 where by $\Delta_{q \ell}$ we denote, as originally in \eqref{UV2}, the component of the triplet $\vec{\Delta}_{q \ell}$ with $T_{3L}= 0$.
 The charged fermion mass matrices are bi-diagonalized via the unitary transformations $F_{L,R}$